ceyhun64/reservation/readme.md

 ---

-## 📚 API Endpoints (Selected)
+## 📚 API Endpoints

-Below is a high-level summary; use Swagger for full details.
+Use Swagger for the full endpoint list.
+A high-level summary is provided below.

 ### Authentication